RELATES TO: KRS 205.201, 209.030(5), 216.535, 216.540-216.543, 42 U.S.C. 3001 et seq.

-(e) Sponsoring community education and training programs for long-term care facilities, human service workers, families and the general public about long-term care and residents' rights issues; and
+(e) Sponsoring community education and training programs for long-term care facilities, human service workers, families, and the general public about long-term care and residents' rights issues; and

-(7) Implement accurate recordkeeping procedures to assure:
+(7) Implement accurate recordkeeping procedures to assure that:

 (a) An accurate record shall be maintained on each participant which documents: